mbaumer/us_hep_funding/docs/_states/MN.md

 ## Committees
 Amy Klobuchar is the #2 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Tina Smith is not on any of our key committees
+Tina Smith is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: